luskaner/aoe2DELanServer/README.md

 - Windows (no S edition/mode):
   - 10 on x86-64 (recommended).
   - 11 on ARM.
-- GNU/Linux: *recent* distribution with Steam on x86-64 using Steam Play (plus [Proton Experimental](https://github.com/ValveSoftware/Proton/wiki/Requirements)).
+- Linux: *recent* distribution with Steam on x86-64 using Steam Play (plus [Proton Experimental](https://github.com/ValveSoftware/Proton/wiki/Requirements)).

 **Note: If you allow it to handle the hosts file, local certificate, or an elevated custom game launcher, it will require admin rights elevation.**